DFHack/dfhack/docs/plugins/buildingplan.rst

 periodically scan for appropriate items, and the jobs will be unsuspended when the items are available.

+This is very powerful when used with tools like `quickfort`, which allow you to set a building plan according to a blueprint, and the buildings will simply be built when you can build them.

-This is very useful when combined with manager work orders or `workflow` -- you can set a constraint to always have one or two doors/beds/tables/chairs/etc. available, and place as many as you like.
+You can use manager work orders or `workflow` to ensure you always have one or two doors/beds/tables/chairs/etc. available, and place as many as you like.
 Materials are used to build the planned buildings as they are produced, with minimal space dedicated to stockpiles.

 Usage
 -----